emilyvertosick/Statistics-Course/docs/09-answers.md

 <img src="09-answers_files/figure-html/week5u-1.png" width="384" />

 A second thought: should you report the coefficient of -0.00008?
 This can be interpreted as "for each increase in dose of one unit, increase in log tumor size is less by -0.00008".
-I would argue that this coefficient might misleading because you only have a few doses and they are widely spaced.
+I would argue that this coefficient might be misleading because you only have a few doses and they are widely spaced.
 Also, dose-response is often non-linear: it generally takes a sigmoidal curve (see below).
 In short, you might have too few data to be confident about a linear prediction.
 Finally, it is rare that you really want to estimate the effects of a treatment on a mouse: generally, laboratory studies are about testing hypotheses.

 <img src="09-answers_files/figure-html/week5v-1.png" width="384" />